The Reef Restoration and Adaptation Program

 Australia’s brightest researchers have already begun working on creative solutions, but there is no simple quick-fix for this complex issue.

-RRAP researchers are assessing existing research and technology from around the world, to identify techniques that could be developed and rolled-out at the scale needed to help the Great Barrier Reef.
+RRAP researchers have been assessing existing research and technology from around the world, to identify techniques that could be developed and rolled-out at the scale needed to help the Great Barrier Reef.
 Our expert team includes: reef ecologists, engineers, water and land management specialists, innovators and social scientists.

 While the program is initially focused on developing technology and solutions to help the world’s largest reef, the solutions could also be applied to reefs around the world.